TheMicronaut/micronaut-theme/README.md

 [timelineJS-preview]: https://themicronaut.github.io/music/albums/2018/
 [timelineJS-source]: docs/_posts/music/2017-01-24-timelinejs-example.md

+## Changing Typography
+Fonts and other resources can be configured in file [_variables.scss][font-configuration].
+Fonts need to be properly linked in file _includes/head.html

+[font-configuration]: _sass/_variables.scss

 ## Notable Extensions of the original So Simple Theme:
 * Timelines (with automatic loading of data from XML)
 * Central quotes